 How is panniculitis diagnosed?

 Although your veterinarian may suspect panniculitis with a history of the rapid appearance of one or more lumps and their location, an accurate diagnosis relies on the microscopic examination of tissue.

-Fine needle aspiration (FNA), biopsy, or surgical excision of the entire lump may be performed.
+Fine needle aspiration (FNA) may be performed.
 FNA involves taking a small needle with a syringe and suctioning a sample of cells directly from the lump and placing them on a microscope slide.
 A veterinary pathologist then examines the slide under a microscope.

-In some cases, results from FNA may not be entirely clear and a biopsy may be necessary.
+In some cases, results from FNA are not entirely clear and a biopsy may be necessary.
 A biopsy is the surgical excision of one or more pieces of the lump.
-The pieces are then examined by a veterinary pathologist under the microscope.
+The pieces are then examined by a veterinary pathologist under a microscope.
 This is called histopathology.
-If the entire lump is removed and submitted for examination, the pathologist can not only provide the most accurate diagnosis, but also assess whether the removal is complete.
+If the entire lump is removed and submitted for examination, the pathologist can provide the most accurate diagnosis and also assess whether the removal was complete.
 Histopathology can rule out other diseases, including cancer.
 Some forms of cancer resemble panniculitis.
-Because these cancers can be aggressive, early removal and examination of all lumps is important both for an accurate diagnosis and the development of a timely treatment plan.
+Because these cancers can be aggressive, early removal and examination of all lumps are important both for an accurate diagnosis and the development of a timely treatment plan.

 What are the treatments for panniculitis?

 The most common treatment for panniculitis is the surgical removal of the lump.
 If a secondary infection is present, antibiotic therapy may be needed as well.
 The goal is to find, treat, and/or remove any underlying cause or trigger of the panniculitis.
 Some cases of panniculitis are caused by bacteria or fungi and treatment of this underlying (primary) infection is necessary.

 "The goal is to find, treat, and/or remove any underlying cause or trigger of the panniculitis."